jack4Lindsay/tag/README.md

 NetGame originally was the expansion of my knowledge on networking as I began to develop more network-based software.
 However, it has changed into something much more than that now!

-NetGame now has a server and client program, where the following things take place:
+NetGame now has server and client programs, which do the following:

 Server: